LigarArnata/Tugas-Jarkom/Tugas-TCP-UDP.md

   ### Soal Nomor 1 UDP

+  Select the first UDP segment in your trace
+  - What is the packet number of this segment in the trace file ?
+  - What type of application-layer payload or protocol message is being carried in this UDP segment ?
+  - How many fields are there in the UDP header ?

   ### Jawaban Nomor 1 UDP

   ### Soal Nomor 2 UDP

+  By consulting the displayed information in Wireshark’s packet content field for this packet (or by consulting the textbook), what is the length (in bytes) of each of the UDP header fields ?

   ### Jawaban Nomor 2 UDP

   ### Soal Nomor 3 UDP

+  The value in the Length field is the length of what ?
+(You can consult the text for this answer).
+Verify your claim with your captured UDP packet.

   ### Jawaban Nomor 3 UDP

   ### Soal Nomor 4 UDP

+  What is the maximum number of bytes that can be included in a UDP payload ?

   ### Jawaban Nomor 4 UDP

   ### Soal Nomor 5 UDP

+  What is the largest possible source port number ?

   ### Jawaban Nomor 5 UDP

   ### Soal Nomor 6 UDP

+  What is the protocol number for UDP ?

   ### Jawaban Nomor 6 UDP

   ### Soal Nomor 7 UDP

+  Examine the pair of UDP packets in which your host sends the first UDP packet and the second UDP packet is a reply to this first UDP packet.
+  - What is the packet number of the first of these two UDP segments in the trace file ?
+  - What is the packet number of the second of these two UDP segments in the trace file ?
+  - Describe the relationship between the port numbers in the two packets.

   ### Jawaban Nomor 7 UDP